PARTNERSHIP FOR NET ZERO INDUSTRY: Sustainable national transformation pathways to climate neutral industry by 2050

 State of implementation/results

-- Partnership for Net Zero Industry – TA Facility:
+- Partnership for Net Zero Industry – Technical Assistance Facility:

-- The communication products for GMP are on track for going live at COP29.
-As part of this a communication strategy, a website, and other communication products such as brochure have been developed.
+- The communication products for GMP are now live.
+As part of this a communication strategy, a website, social media channels (LinkedIn, X) and other communication products such as brochure have been developed.

-- Throughout the whole year, GMP has been actively engaging with the Climate Club member countries to seek their feedback and recommendations on the proposed processes and set-up.
+- Throughout the whole year GMP has been actively engaging with the Climate Club member countries to seek their feedback and recommendations on the proposed processes and set-up and way forward.

 Latest Update: